Zwiefalten

 Zwiefalten is a municipality in the district of Reutlingen, Baden-Württemberg, Germany located halfway between Stuttgart and Lake Constance.
 The former Zwiefalten Abbey dominates the town.
 The former monastery is considered one of the finest examples of late Baroque art.

 Geographical location

 The name derives from its location in the valleys of Zwiefalter Aach and the Kessel-Aach and was mentioned first as Zwivaltum in 904.

 Neighboring communities

 The following cities and towns are bordering to the municipality of Zwiefalten (listed clockwise from the north) and belong to the district of Reutlingen and the Alb-Donau-district¹ and district Biberach²:

 Hayingen, Emeringen¹, Riedlingen², Langenenslingen² and Pfronstetten.

 Municipality arrangement

 The municipality Zwiefalten with the municipality parts Baach, Gauingen, Gossenzugen, Hochberg, Mörsingen, Sonderbuch, and Upflamör Zwiefalten include a total of seven villages, one hamlet (Attenhöfen) and three yards (Loretto, Bühlhof, Straubinger).

 History

 Zwiefalten owes its former value the Benedictine Zwiefalten Abbey, founded in 1089 by monks from Hirsau.
 Until the 15th century the convent succeeded to buy a large territory on the Swabian Jura.
-However, the peasants looted during the German Peasants' War 1525 the monastery.
+In 1525, during the German Peasants' War, peasants looted the monastery.